 In late 2011, management elected to transform our business model.
 The Company lends money to residential homebuilders to construct single family homes, and to develop undeveloped land into residential building lots.
 The loans are extended to residential homebuilders and, as such, are commercial loans.
+We primarily fund our lending and operations by continued extension of Notes to the general public, which Notes are unsecured subordinated debt.
+We currently have six sources of capital:

+December 31, 2015 December 31, 2014

+Capital Source

+Purchase and sale agreements \$ 3,683 \$

+Secured line of credit from affiliates

+Unsecured Notes through our Notes offer 8,496 5,427

+Other unsecured debt 600 375

+Preferred equity 1,010 1,000

+Common equity 2,274 2,057

+Total \$ 16,063 \$ 8,859

-We fund our lending and operations by continued extension of Notes to the general public, which Notes are unsecured subordinated debt.
-We currently have four sources of capital: a secured line of credit from affiliates with a balance due of \$0 and \$1,108 as of December 31, 2013 and 2012, respectively, unsecured Notes through our Notes offering with balances of \$1,739 and \$2 as of the same periods, other unsecured debt with balances of \$1,500 at both December 31 2013 and 2012, and equity, which was \$1,904 and \$1,902 as of December 31, 2013 and 2012, respectively.
-Eventually, the Company intends to replace the lines of credit from affiliates with secured debt from a bank or through other liquidity.
+Certain features of the purchase and sale agreement have added liquidity and flexibility, which have lessened the need for the lines of credit from affiliates.
+Eventually, the Company intends to permanently replace the lines of credit to affiliates with a secured line of credit from a bank or through other liquidity.